 1. They practice gratitude.
 Resilient people recognize that no matter how bad the circumstances are, their situation could always be worse.
 They don’t allow themselves to exaggerate how terrible their problems are, and they don’t run around predicting how much worse things are going to get.
 Instead, they view failure with an accurate perspective.

-Rather than become upset that their first attempt didn’t work, resilient people choose to be grateful they had the opportunity to try.
+Rather than becoming upset that their first attempt didn’t work, resilient people choose to be grateful they had the opportunity to try.
 They remind themselves that many of today’s setbacks won’t matter next year.
 Their willingness to look for the silver lining keeps their mood positive as they continue to behave productively, even when things don’t work out the way they’d hoped.

 2. They look for the lessons they can learn.
 Rather than make excuses for their failures, resilient people try to learn from each mistake.
 They identify skills, ideas, and life lessons that can be learned from each failed opportunity.